corda/corda/docs/source/api-persistence.rst

 ``MappedSchema`` offered by a ``QueryableState``, automatically upgrade to a later version of a schema or even provide a ``MappedSchema`` not originally offered by the ``QueryableState``.

+.. note:: custom contract schemas should be registered in an associated `CordaPluginRegistry` configuration for the respective CorDapp using the ``requiredSchemas`` configuration field (which specifies a set of `MappedSchema`).
+   Alternatively you may pass the package location of the custom schemas to the ``net.corda.node.cordapp.scan.package` system property (for example -Dnet.corda.node.cordapp.scan.package="net.corda.testing.schemas").
+This approach is recommended for Unit tests using the ``MockNetwork`` test framework.

 It is expected that multiple different contract state implementations might provide mappings to some common schema.
 For example an Interest Rate Swap contract and an Equity OTC Option contract might both provide a mapping to a common Derivative schema.
 The schemas should typically not be part of the contract itself and should exist independently of it